dreamgrove/dreamgrove/content/balance/guide/rotation.md

 3. Spend Solar and Lunar {{< spell 279708 "Empowerments" "beta" >}}.
 It is important you don’t cap Empowerments unless you would otherwise cap Astral Power.
 If you must waste one of the two, the Lunar Empowerment is worth more and you should waste a Solar Empowerment.

-4. When you have no DoTs to apply and no Empowerments to spend, you should fill with {{< spell 190984 "Solar Wrath" "beta" >}}.
+4. When you have no DoTs to apply and no Empowerments to spend, you should fill with {{< spell 190984 "Solar Wrath" "beta" >}}, or {{< spell 194153 "Lunar Strike" "beta" >}} if you can hit at least 2 targets.

 ### Multi-Target